 - Create Color Preset - Create a new color preset from the current color.
 Color presets can be stored in the document, at the application level or in an external preset group.

-- Color Presets - Shows a list of previously defined color presets.
+- Color Presets - Opens a list of previously defined color presets.
 Shown when there are color presets either in the document or at the application level.

 - Create Color Style - Create a new color style from the current color.
 Color styles are stored in the document.

-- Color Styles - Shows a list of color styles.
+- Color Styles - Opens a list of color styles.
 Shown when there are color styles or objects with color role defined in the document.

 The color spectrum view can be activated by selecting the Spectrum section in the color selector view.

-A color is selected by clicking at a location in the color spectrum that contains the color.
-The color spectrum may contain up to three area displaying color tones.
-Each of these areas contains an indicator showing the current color coordinates in the selected color mode.
+A color is selected by clicking at a location in the color spectrum.
+The color spectrum may contain up to three regions displaying color tones.
+Each of these regions contain an indicator showing the current color coordinates in the selected color mode.

 The color harmonies view is activated by selecting the Harmonies section in the color selector view.